ArkhamDotCards/theghostsofonigawa/README.md

 - Sakura Sanada: The Wanderer
 - Shinobu Sanosuke: The Monk

-The Ghosts of Onigawa Campaign Expansion contains 8 new scenarios which may be played standalone or combined to form an eight-part campaign:
+The Ghosts of Onigawa Campaign Expansion contains 8 custom scenarios which may be played standalone or combined to form an eight-part campaign:
 - The Hidden Village
 - The House On The Hill
 - The River Delta